Parish Organisation

 To Contact Fr Mike Tel 01986 893 355 or email michael.brookes@rcdea.org.uk

-It is expected that Fr Stephen (and Canon David if available?) would be willing to celebrate two Masses for us on Holydays of Obligation – one daytime Mass (perhaps with the school) and one in the evening.
-Arrangements for Easter and Christmas will need to be looked at closer to the time.
+It is expected that Fr Stephen and Canon David will be able to celebrate two Masses for us on Holydays of Obligation – one daytime Mass (perhaps with the school) and one in the evening.
+The willimg support of our clergy – and some key parishioners! – has made possible the provision of our normal range of Masses and other services for Christmas and Easter.

 In the future, it might be possible to arrange some exchange of the three priests between the three Masses in St Benet’s and OLPS, to allow Fr Mike to meet a wider range of parishioners.
 In the event of absence for holidays or sickness, the three priests will work together to ensure our essential “Sunday Services” are covered.